 Untreated hypotension can be a significant cause of morbidity and mortality.
-Norepinephrine is a first-line agent for hypotension that does not respond to fluid therapy and can be a powerful adjunct in the management of a critically-ill patient.
-Members of the interprofessional team must be knowledgeable about the pharmacokinetics and pharmacodynamics, as well as the indications and contraindications of norepinephrine use so that it can be utilized effectively to manage hypotension that does not respond to volume resuscitation alone.
-This activity reviews the indications, contraindications, and mechanism of action for norepinephrine as a valuable agent in the management of hypotension and highlights the role of the interprofessional team in caring for patients who may benefit from norepinephrine.
+Norepinephrine is a first-line agent for hypotension that does not respond to fluid therapy and can be a powerful adjunct in managing a critically ill patient.
+Members of the interprofessional team must be knowledgeable about pharmacokinetics and pharmacodynamics and the indications and contraindications of norepinephrine use so that it can be utilized effectively to manage hypotension that does not respond to volume resuscitation alone.
+This activity reviews the indications, dosing, adverse drug reactions, and mechanism of action for norepinephrine as a valuable agent in managing hypotension.
+It highlights the role of the interprofessional team in caring for patients who may benefit from norepinephrine.

 - Describe the treatment considerations for patients with hypotension.

-- Review the management considerations for patients with septic shock.
+- Review the management for patients with septic shock.

 - Outline the importance of improving care coordination amongst the interprofessional team to improve outcomes for patients receiving norepinephrine.

 Norepinephrine's predominant use is as a peripheral vasoconstrictor.
-Specifically, the FDA has approved its use for blood pressure control in specific acute hypotensive states, as well as being a potential adjunct in the treatment of cardiac arrest with profound hypotension.
+Specifically, the FDA has approved its use for blood pressure control in specific acute hypotensive states and is a potential adjunct in the treatment of cardiac arrest with profound hypotension.
 Also, norepinephrine generally has more predictive pharmacologic properties than other alpha agonists.
-This predictive quality, in combination with some of its beta-agonism (which improves cardiac function relative to pure alpha agonists), makes norepinephrine a widely used vasoactive agent.
+In combination with some of its beta-agonism (which improves cardiac function relative to pure alpha agonists), this predictive quality makes norepinephrine a widely used vasoactive agent.
 It is commonly utilized in intensive care units to treat hypotension secondary to distributive shock.
 Specifically, it is the first-line agent for treating hypotension in the setting of sepsis that does not respond to fluid resuscitation.

 Mechanism of Action

-Because of its relatively short half-life of 2.5 minutes, typically, the administration of norepinephrine is by continuous infusion.
-The FDA recommends diluting of the concentrated norepinephrine in dextrose-containing solutions before infusion, providing protection against potential oxidation and subsequent loss of drug potency.
-The FDA recommends explicitly against using saline as the sole diluent.
+It is available as an intravenous solution of 1 mg/mL, 4 mg/250 mL in dextrose 5%, and 8 mg/250 mL in dextrose 5%.
+Because of its relatively short half-life of 2.5 minutes, the administration of norepinephrine is typically by continuous infusion.
+The FDA recommends diluting the concentrated norepinephrine in dextrose-containing solutions before infusion, protecting against potential oxidation and subsequent loss of drug potency.
+The FDA explicitly recommends against using saline as the sole diluent.
 A common technique is to start the infusion at 8 mcg to 12 mcg per minute and titrate to the desired pressure.
 The average maintenance dose is around 2 to 4 mcg per minute.
 If possible, infusions of norepinephrine should use tubing separate from blood products.

 It is highly recommended to infuse norepinephrine through large-bore peripheral intravenous catheters or central venous catheters.
 Ideally, the peripheral infusion should be in the upper extremity, preferably through an antecubital vein, as this provides the least risk of ischemia secondary to extravasation.
-Lower extremity veins should be avoided if at all possible as occlusive vascular diseases are more likely to occur in the lower extremities.
+If possible, lower extremity veins should be avoided as occlusive vascular diseases are more likely to occur in the lower extremities.
 Extravasation into local tissue can cause significant ischemia and subsequent necrosis.
 Should extravasation be suspected, the infusion should stop immediately.
-An attempt should be made to remove (draw back) any of the injected medication.
-If continuing the infusion is necessary, it should be restarted in a different site, ideally in a different extremity.
-The local area should then be infiltrated with phentolamine (see below).
+An attempt should be made to remove (drawback) any of the injected medication.
+If continuing the infusion is necessary, it should be restarted at a different site, ideally in a different extremity.
+The local area should then be infiltrated with phentolamine.

 It is worth noting that hypotension secondary to hypovolemia should have treatment with fluid resuscitation as a priority.
-Using vasopressors such as norepinephrine in a patient who has not had appropriate resuscitation may result in worsening ischemia and an overall decline in clinical status.
+Using vasopressors such as norepinephrine in a patient who has not had appropriate resuscitation may worsen ischemia and an overall decline in clinical status.

 The most common adverse effects of norepinephrine relate directly to the activation of alpha1 receptors.
-That is, excessive vasoconstriction can result in decreased end-organ perfusion, which is primarily caused by infusions of norepinephrine without appropriately treating hypovolemia; this can be detrimental as most patients who require infusions of norepinephrine already have poor oxygen delivery or utilization.
+In addition, excessive vasoconstriction can result in decreased end-organ perfusion, primarily caused by norepinephrine infusions without appropriately treating hypovolemia; this can be detrimental as most patients who require infusions of norepinephrine already have poor oxygen delivery or utilization.

 Vasoconstriction secondary to alpha1 stimulation can result in reflex bradycardia via the baroreceptor reflex, which is generally not compensated for by the beta1 activity.
 The overall result is that cardiac output may decrease, or at most stay the same, despite beta1 agonism.
 At the same time, the increase in systemic vascular resistance increases the work of the heart by increasing afterload, thereby increasing myocardial oxygen demand.
 Because of these phenomena, the benefits of norepinephrine for cardiogenic shock are still unclear but merit consideration under certain conditions.